 Waterton Lakes National Park

-A National Geographic Society survey found that Waterton-Glacier International Peace Park and the surrounding region is one of North America’s “great unspoiled places.”
+Waterton-Glacier International Peace Park and the surrounding region has been recognized by National Geographic as one of North America’s “great unspoiled places.”
 The park enjoys two UNESCO designations: a World Heritage Site; and a Biosphere Reserve.
-It is also part of the world’s first International Peace Park, along with Glacier National Park in Montana.
-It is also the centerpiece of a "Crown of the Continent" project from the National Geographic’s Center for Sustainable Destinations.
+It is the world’s first International Peace Park, along with Glacier National Park in Montana.
+It is also the centerpiece of a “Crown of the Continent” project from the National Geographic’s Center for Sustainable Destinations.

-Most of the 500,000+ people who visit Waterton every year are drawn by the park's natural beauty.
-But more than that, this is Alberta’s national park...an uncrowded place that is authentic...a place where experiences are personal.
-There’s no multinational coffee shop on every corner, just a small village, deep blue lakes, abundant wildlife, mountains that vault right out of the prairie, and an exhaustive range of outdoor recreation for both hard-core adventurers and more passive pursuits.
+Most of the 400,000 people who visit Waterton every year re drawn by the park's natural beauty.
+Waterton is appreciated for its small atmospheric village, deep blue lakes, abundant wildlife, mountains that vault right out of the prairie, and an exhaustive range of outdoor recreation.